 Located next to the riverfront, this 3-star property is a good budget hotel in Málaga’s Soho district.

-4. La Merced: The best neighbourhood to stay in Málaga for nightlife
+4. La Merced: The best neighbourhood in Málaga for nightlife

 Centred around the impressive Plaza de la Merced, northeast of the Old Town, La Merced is one of the liveliest neighbourhoods in Málaga.
 If you are a Picasso fangirl and fanboy, this is where he was born and spent his childhood (you can visit Casa Natal de Picasso on Plaza de la Merced).